OCD Awareness

 What is Obsessive-Compulsive Disorder (OCD)?

 OCD is a mental health condition where you have recurring thoughts and repetitive behaviours that you cannot control.
+In more serious cases, it can be debilitating.

-Who is the OCD awareness course for?
+Who is the course for?

-What will I learn in the OCD awareness course?
+What will I learn during the course?

 What are the different types of OCD?